thin-edge/thin-edge.io/docs/src/howto-guides/004_connect.md

     Connection is already established.
 To remove existing connection use 'tedge disconnect c8y' and try again.
 ```

-To remove existing conenction and create new one follow the advice and issue [`tedge disconnect c8y`](../references/tedge-disconnect.md):
+To remove existing connection and create new one follow the advice and issue [`tedge disconnect c8y`](../references/tedge-disconnect.md):

 ```shell
 $ tedge disconnect c8y